Environmental Policy and Law

 The journal for decision-makers

-In Janaury 2017, it was with deep sadness that we announce the passing of Dr. Wolfgang E. Burhenne, who was the Editor-in-Chief of Environmental Policy and Law.
-For more information, please visit the following website.
+In January 2017, it was with deep sadness that we announced the passing of Dr. Wolfgang E. Burhenne, who was the founding Editor-in-Chief of Environmental Policy and Law.
+For a tribute, please visit this website.

 SUBMISSION OF MANUSCRIPTS